The Sisterhood of St Vincent's

 The partnership between Genazzano Institute, The Sisterhood of St Vincent's and St Vincent’s Foundation was established to aim to:

-- Provide exceptional opportunities for students to develop knowledge and skill in areas of medicine and technology.
-Through engaging with the world class work and research of Australia’s first collaborative, hospital-based biomedical engineering research centre, ACMD.
-Along with gaining a Foundations in Philanthropy Microcredential
+- Provide exceptional opportunities for students to develop knowledge and skill in areas of medicine and technology, through engaging with the world class work and research of Australia’s first collaborative, hospital-based biomedical engineering research centre, ACMD.

 Fundraising Luncheons - Creating awareness and support for key areas of health